mbari-github/MyCityDigitalTwin/README.md

    ```bash
    CarlaUE4.exe [--dx11] [--quality-level=Low] path/to/Carla/map
    ```
-     It's not necessary to specify now the path to the map that is going to use, but of course this speeds up the process.
-If the map was not specified, the config.py script in CARLA_x.x.x\PythonAPI\util folder.
-This script is fundamental if the simulation is done only with the road network in *xodr* format. <br/>
-     `python config.py [-m MAP] [--rendering] [--no-rendering] [--no-sync] [-i]  [-x XODR_FILE_PATH] [--osm-path OSM_FILE_PATH]` <br/>
-     There are a lot of usefull functions in this script, so it's recommended to go look at them. <br/>
+   This script has many useful functions, so it's recommended to explore them.

-     Once the map is loaded in **CARLA**, the co-simulation can be initiated:
-     From the **conda** terminal, move to CARLA_x.x.x\Co-Simulation\Sumo and then use:
+   Once the map is loaded into **CARLA**, the co-simulation can begin.
+From the **conda** terminal, navigate to `CARLA_x.x.x/Co-Simulation/Sumo` and run the following command:

+    ```bash
-     `python run_syncro.py --tls-manager sumo --sync-vehicle-all  --sumo-gui   --debug "path/to/file.sumocfg" `<br/>
+    python run_syncro.py --tls-manager sumo --sync-vehicle-all --sumo-gui --debug "path/to/file.sumocfg"
+    ```

-     This command opens a sumo gui with the road network.
-From the gui, it's possible to adjust additional settings, and once everything is ready, use the start button on the gui to initiate the actual simulation.
+    This command opens a **SUMO** GUI displaying the road network.
+From the GUI, you can adjust additional settings.
+Once everything is ready, press the start button on the GUI to begin the simulation.

-  7. The simulation is on-going and there are different things the user can do:
+7. Once the co-simulation is running, several options are available:

-     - Use the 2 different camera scripts to follow the vehicles in the simulation.
-The camera.py script follows random vehicles everything the ENTER BUTTON is pressed.
-The other one needs a parameter in input with --id, the camera is going to follow that vehicle and in a tk widget is going to show the basic info of that vehicle.
+    - Use two different camera scripts to follow vehicles in the simulation.
+The `camera.py` script randomly follows vehicles each time the ENTER key is pressed.
+The other script requires an input parameter `--id`, which follows a specific vehicle,             displaying basic info in a Tkinter widget.

-     - Open up the interface to look up all info of every vehicle in the simulation.
-From the conda terminal go to the interface folder and then use: <br/>
+    - Open the interface to monitor all vehicles in the simulation.
+From the conda terminal, navigate to the interface folder and run:

-     `streamlit run interface.py` <br/>
+    ```bash
+    streamlit run interface.py
+    ```
-     This will use your default browser to show the localhosted app, and from there it's possible to watch a lot of usefull info about the simulation.
+    This will open your default browser and show a locally hosted app where you can monitor detailed information about the ongoing simulation.

 # Contributing